MicrosoftDocs/azure-docs.sv-se/includes/virtual-machines-imds.md

 #### <a name="parameters"></a>Parametrar

-Ingen (den här slutpunkten är icke-versionerad).
+Ingen (den här slutpunkten är inte versionerad).

 #### <a name="response"></a>Svarsåtgärder